WATonomous/wato_monorepo/docs/dev/how_to_dev.md

 * eg. If your node is under `/src/motion_planning_and_control/<your_node>/` then your IMAGE name is `MP_AND_C_<YOUR_NODE_IN_CAPS>_IMAGE`

-This environment variable will make sense once you edit the `dev_config.sh` so that your dockerfile works with `watod2`.
+This environment variable will make sense once you edit the `watod2-setup-env.sh` so that your dockerfile works with `watod2`.

 ### 2.3 Your ROS2 node's dockerfile
 A dockerfile specifies how to setup an environment (you could say a small isolated computer) that purely just runs your ROS2 node.
 The language used in the dockerfile is the same as the commands you use in a Linux terminal except with `RUN` in front of it. (as well as some other nice-to-haves like `ENV` which sets environment variables)